-During 2018/19, the Council's internal valuers completed asset valuations for operational properties in compliance with the 5-year requirement.
-In addition, internal valuers completed a number of reviews outside the Council's 5-year property revaluation programme, for properties undergoing significant changes because of capital investment, material impairment or reclassification.
-A desktop review of Depreciated Replacement Cost (DRC) based valuations using up to date build rates resulted in additional valuations in 2019/20.
+During 2019/20, the Council's internal valuers completed asset valuations for operational properties in compliance with the 5-year requirement.
+They also undertook a full beacon valuation of Council Dwelling beacon properties.

+In addition, internal valuers completed a number of reviews outside the Council's 5year property revaluation programme, for properties undergoing significant changes because of capital investment, material impairment or reclassification.